dannybrown37/localeet/README.md

 ```

 This will find a random question from LeetCode's free question set.
-It will create a Python file shell with the question description and
+It will create a code file shell (Python by default) with the question
-other metadata in it in your current working directory.
-It will finally
+description and other metadata in it in your current working directory.
-pop open a code editor (VSCode by default) with the new file opened in
+It will then pop open a code editor (VSCode by default) with the new
-it.
+file opened in it.

 Using any of these CLI args will use the output path provided, and
 create any needed directories in that path as well.